SystemsApproach/sdn/trellis.rst

     forwarded from source to destination without having to be diverted to a server.

-    Calling out functions like SPGW and BNG as being an "off-loaded" optimization is arguably an example of selective memory.
-It's just as accurate to say that we've off-loaded IP to the switch since IP forwarding also runs in software on general-purpose processors.
+    Calling out functions like SPGW and BNG as being an off-load "optimization" is arguably an example of selective memory.
+It's just as accurate to say that we've off-loaded IP to the switch since IP forwarding also sometimes runs in software on general-purpose processors.
 To a first approximation, SPGW and BNG are just specialized IP routers, augmented with additional features unique to cellular and wireline access networks, respectively.
-In the grand scheme of things, networks are built from a combination of forwarding functions, and we now have more options as to what hardware chip is the best target for implementing each function.
+In the grand scheme of things, networks are built from a combination of forwarding functions, and we now have more options as to what hardware chip is the most appropriate target for implementing each such function.

-Third, ``fabric.p4`` is designed to be configurable, making it possible to selectively include additional functionality.
-This is not easy when writing code that is optimized for an ASIC-based forwarding pipeline, and in practice it makes heavy use of pre-processor conditionals (i.e., ``#ifdefs``). :numref:`Figure %s <fig-fabric-p4>` shows ``fabric.p4``\'s main control block, annotated to highlight optional functionality.
-The details of the options are beyond to scope of this book, but at a high level:

 * **SPGW (Serving and Packet Gateway):** Augments IP functionality in support of 4G Mobile Networks.